RahulGit2004/PrabhakarFeedbackManagementSystem/README.md

             object of BatchRepository.

         //behavior
-            void signup(name,phoneNumber,password,role)             ----> create an appropriate object and save it in the  repository  by calling save() function of respective repository. boolean signin(phoneNumber,password,role)               ----> fetch matching phoneNumber user from respective Repository and match password . after succesfull authentication return true. void createBatch(adminPhoneNumber,batchName,bId)        ----> authenticate admin then create a batch object and call save() of BatchRepository. void assignBatch(adminPhoneNumber,studentPhoneNumber,bId)   ----> authenticate admin then fetch the matching student and set its batch and call addStudentToBatch() of BatchRepository.
+            void signup(name,phoneNumber,password,role)             ----> create an appropriate object and save it in the respective repository  by calling save() function of the repository. boolean signin(phoneNumber,password,role)               ----> fetch matching phoneNumber user from respective Repository and match password . after succesfull authentication return true. void createBatch(adminPhoneNumber,batchName,bId)        ----> authenticate admin then create a batch object and  save in BatchRepository by calling save() function of the repository. void assignBatch(adminPhoneNumber,studentPhoneNumber,bId)   ----> authenticate admin then fetch the matching student and set its batch and add student in the batch's studentList by calling addStudentToBatch() of BatchRepository.